iagma0/iagma0/README.md

 📌 personal knowledge management<br>
 📌 boardgame design

-Not a coder by trade, just an amateur enthusiast.<br> I enjoy Markdown, R, LaTeX, CSS and HTML.
+Not a coder by trade, just an amateur enthusiast.<br> I use Markdown, R, LaTeX, CSS and HTML.

 <!---
 iagma0/iagma0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.